AthiNaganathan/WSMEmodel/README.md

 Step 1: Identify a PDB file and ensure that there are no missing atoms/residues or breaks (preferably between 50 - 700 residues)

-Step 2: Generate the STRIDE output as per the format attached and save as 'struct.txt'
+Step 2: Generate the STRIDE output as per the format attached and save as 'struct.txt' (this needs to be generated for every protein of interest)

 Step 3: Modify the input parameters in cmapCalcElecBlock.m and exceute it.
 Multiple outputs will be generated.
 This will take only a few seconds.